 KNOWING YOUR OPTIONS:

-There are many types of roofing materials you can use when getting a new roof from shingles to cedar to slate.
+You can use many types of roofing materials when getting a new roof, from shingles to cedar to slate.
 The different roofing materials can cost anywhere from $100-$1,000 per square.
-Assuming an average roof size for 17 squares (1700 sq. ft.), when calculating the cost of a roof replacement, you might find pricing like:
+Assuming an average roof size of 17 yards (1700 sq. ft.), when calculating the cost of a roof replacement, you might find pricing like:

 $5,100 – 10,000 for asphalt shingles

 $20,000 for cedar shingles

 On average, replacing your roof with asphalt shingles costs from $3.00 – $5.50 per square foot, so for a 1,700-2,100 square foot bungalow style property, you would be looking to spend about $5,000-$12,000.
-This being said, roof replacement costs increase when you use higher-end roofing materials.
+That said, roof replacement costs increase when you use higher-end roofing materials.
 A metal roof could cost twice as much as an asphalt shingle roof, whereas a slate roof might cost five times more.
-Each type of roofing material has its own set of benefits and typically, the more expensive roofing materials also have longer lifespans.
-It’s important to determine the roofing material that works best for your house, the weather and your budget when making your choices.
+Each type of roofing material has its own set of benefits, and typically, the more expensive roofing materials also have longer lifespans.
+It’s essential to determine the roofing material that works best for your house, the weather and your budget when making choices.

 A WORD ON RE-ROOFING OR OVERLAY:

-Unfortunately, not everything can be taken into consideration when calculating the cost of a new roof.
-Many times, some damages and repairs might be hidden beneath shingles and can only be revealed when your roofer is able to inspect the deck.
+Unfortunately, not everything can be considered when calculating the cost of a new roof.
+Some damages and repairs might be hidden beneath shingles and can only be revealed when your roofer can inspect the deck.
 You will need to have any issues taken care of sooner than later.
-The cost of long-term water damage increases significantly over time and many roofers won’t proceed without repairing existing damages.
+Long-term water damage costs increase significantly over time, and many roofers won’t proceed without repairing existing damages.

-The cost of a new roof is affected by many different factors, but it’s not impossible to get a good idea of what your budget should be.
-Educate yourself on what is involved so that you can ensure that you are getting the best price and also make sure you’re choosing the best materials for what your home needs.
-A new roof is one of the best long-term investments you can make for your property so do your homework and ask your professionals at Dwight’s Roofing.
+The cost of a new roof is affected by many factors, but it’s not impossible to get a good idea of your budget.
+Educate yourself on what is involved to ensure that you are getting the best price and also make sure you’re choosing the best materials for your home needs.
+A new roof is one of the best long-term investments you can make for your property, so do your homework and ask your professionals at Dwight’s Roofing.